skdsusit/starter-hugo-research-group/content/authors/崔世龙/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- 硕士生
+- Master Student
 ---
+## Biography

-cuishilong is a graduate student of IE at the SUSIT in shanghaitech university.
+**Cuishilong** is a graduate student of IE at the SUSIT in shanghaitech university.
 His research interests include ultrasound image reconstrcution and artificial intelligence.